moderndatacompany/dataos.info/docs/learn/dp_foundations2_learn_track/create_semantic_model/index.md

 🎯 **Your Actions:**

 1. Create SQL scripts for each entity.
 2. Add SQL files to the `sqls` folder.
+Below is an example of the `customer.sql` file.

     ```sql
     # Replace abc with your initials